dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 on the command line before calling run_metplus.py.

-You can also reference other variables in the METplus config file.
+Other variables can also be referenced in the METplus config file.
 For example::

   [config]